Know Your Water, Know Your Responsibilities

 All of the water collected in Waikolu Valley is fed to a five mile long tunnel which gravity-feeds water to the southern-facing slopes of Molokai above Kaunakakai.
 Water then exits the tunnel through a filtering grate and flows through a short length of underground pipe to a transition box, where water can be diverted when the transmission pipeline needs servicing.
 The water then flows through a 1600-foot covered concrete flume to another transition box that serves as an overflow in case there is blockage further down in the system.
 From here, the water travels west through 3.8 miles of pipeline where it collects at the Kualapu`u reservoir for storage.

 The reservoir, which was completed in 1969, has a total capacity of approximately 1.4 billion gallons, a depth of about 50 feet of water.
 Its current level is at approximately 14.5 feet.
-It is equipped with a bypass valve and spillway in case of emergencies.
+It is equipped with a bypass Replaceable Bonnet Gate Valve and spillway in case of emergencies.
 The outlet of the reservoir connects to an underground pipe that distributes water throughout central Molokai.
 The MIS distribution system ends west of Ho`olehua in the Mahana area.

 Molokai Ranch uses the MIS to transport approximately 413,000 gallons per day of drinking water to west end users via a private system.
 The Ranch’s usage is recorded daily by MIS staff.